-Two of the most misunderstood subjects when it comes to dogs are their age and their breed temperament.
+Two of the most common misconceptions about dogs are their age and their breed temperament.
 Not all dogs age the same, and almost all dogs are not aggressive because of their breed.
 There are many factors that cause dogs to become aggressive.

 We would like to help in dispelling some biases and prejudice against certain dog breeds.
 In this post, you’ll read about the top five most misunderstood types of dogs.

 1. Pit Bulls

 What’s the first thing that comes to mind when you think about Pit Bulls?
 Is it fierce and dangerous or sweet and loving?
 No doubt, most people would think of Pit Bulls as some of the most dangerous dog breeds ever.
 But are they?

 Unfortunately, many people think that all dogs with a large head and short coat are Pit Bulls, but that is false.
 There are four breeds recognized by the AKC.
 They are the American Pit Bull Terrier, Staffordshire Bull Terrier, American Staffordshire Terrier, and American Bully.

 Interestingly, only the American Pit Bull Terriers were bred for fighting in the late 1800s.
 Today, Pit Bulls aren’t bred for fighting anymore.

 In the 90s, Dobermans were commonly seen to be guard dogs and police dogs.
 With popular media depicting what they are nowadays, many people may believe they are only bred to be work dogs.
 To make things even worse for Dobermans, some owners crop their ears to make them look more aggressive.